gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-check-line-alignment-options-3-tags"></a>
 ##### <code>tags</code>

-Use this to change the tags which are sought for alignment changes. *Currently* *only works with the "never" option.* Defaults to an array of `['param', 'arg', 'argument', 'property', 'prop', 'returns', 'return']`.
+Use this to change the tags which are sought for alignment changes.
+Defaults to an array of `['param', 'arg', 'argument', 'property', 'prop', 'returns', 'return']`.

 <a name="user-content-eslint-plugin-jsdoc-rules-check-line-alignment-options-3-customspacings"></a>